 Sony Pictures Studio Tour Options

 The tour leaves from the Sony Pictures Productions office building.
 While you're waiting, someone will take your photo in front of a green screen to create a souvenir photo you'll pick up at the end.
-The tour starts with a 15-minute film montage about Columbia Pictures and Sony.
+The tour starts with a 15-minute film montage about the studio history.

 Highlights of the tour:

 - The studio's Oscars collection is on display in the headquarters lobby.

 - Depending on production schedules, you may visit the sets for Jeopardy and Wheel of Fortune.
 One of these is almost always open, and sometimes both are.

 - You'll also visit a few sound stages.
 Which ones depend on what's going on and what your tour guide can get you into.